Organization Tips to Make Your Pottery Studio Shine

 • Making your own

-If you go with making your own option, you’ll need a pugmill, which is something that blends the clay and water and to help create the consistency you desire.
+If you go with making your option, you’ll need a pugmill, which is something that blends the clay and water to help create the consistency you desire.
 This does take a lot more work, but some seem to find a bit of satisfaction in this as well.

 • Clay that’s bagged is much easier to store, and you can get a container or some drawers to put the clay in